haroonalhadisk/video-transcriber-app/Readme.md

 4. **Enable Integration**: Check "Send to Notion after transcription" in either single file or batch mode
 5. **View in Notion**: Transcriptions will be added as new pages in your Notion database

+#### AI Processing with Groq
+1. Click on the "AI Processing" tab
+2. **Set Up Groq**: Sign up for a Groq account and get your API key
+3. **Configure Integration**:
+   - Enter your Groq API Key
+   - Customize the system prompt if desired
+   - Click "Test Connection" to verify your settings
+4. **Enable Integration**: Check "Process with Groq AI after transcription" in either single file or batch mode
+5. **Enhanced Transcripts**: Your transcriptions will be processed to include:
+   - A clear, concise title that summarizes the content
+   - A jargon-free summary of the key points
+   - The original transcript with timestamps (if enabled)

 ## Technical Details

 ### How It Works

 1. **Audio Extraction**: Uses FFmpeg to extract the audio track from the video file
 2. **Speech Recognition**: Processes the audio with OpenAI's Whisper model
+3. **AI Processing**: (Optional) Sends the transcript to Groq API for summarization and title generation
-3. **Threading**: Runs transcription in a background thread to keep the UI responsive
+4. **Threading**: Runs transcription in a background thread to keep the UI responsive
-4. **Progress Updates**: Regularly updates the UI with the current status
+5. **Progress Updates**: Regularly updates the UI with the current status
-5. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
+6. **Batch Processing**: Processes multiple files sequentially using a dedicated thread
-6. **Notion API**: Connects to Notion's API to add transcriptions as database entries
+7. **Notion API**: Connects to Notion's API to add transcriptions as database entries

 ### Components